-Pirtle has led the completion of numerous face changing capital projects totaling more than $35 million, including:
+Arnold has led the completion of numerous face-changing capital projects totaling more than $35 million, including:

-- A complete renovation with new construction of the 86,000 square foot Focus: HOPE Machinist Training Institute, which also houses Focus: HOPE’s Fast Track and Center for Working Families programs;
+- A complete renovation with new construction of the 86,000 sq. ft.
+Machinist Training Institute;

-- Around $2 million in energy efficiency projects including re-lamping to LED a 17,000 sf center for children;
+- $2 million in energy efficiency projects including re-lamping to LED the 17,000 sq. ft.
+Center for Children; and

-- Relocating, consolidating and renovating a 128,000 sf onsite warehouse for Focus: HOPE’s Federal Commodity Supplemental Food Program then selling the offsite warehouse.
+- Relocating, consolidating, and renovating a 128,000 sq. ft. onsite warehouse for food storage and distribution, then selling the offsite warehouse.

 He also championed the successful ISO 14001 certification, bringing Focus: HOPE its first environmental management system.
 He oversaw the integration of ISO 9001, ISO 14001, and TS16949 under one quality management umbrella.
 In addition to his work with Facilities, Arnold has also led Focus: HOPE’s Sales, Purchasing and Volunteer departments over the years.